Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

 Evolution of Facial Recognition

-For all the hype and media coverage surrounding Facial Recognition, the technology has been around for some time.
+The technology has been around for some time for all the hype and media coverage surrounding Facial Recognition.
 The first serious algorithmic work in detecting faces was the Viola-Jones Object Detection Framework published in 2001.
 Though a general-purpose framework for identifying objects within images, it was quickly applied to face detection with very good success.
 The main reason for this algorithm’s popularity was its speed; while the training process was excruciatingly slow, the detection process was extremely fast.

 As early as 2001/2004, the average desktop computer running this algorithm was able to process a 300px X 300px frame in 0.07 seconds (more here).
 The accuracy rates, though not comparable to what humans can achieve, were impressive at 90%.